 Landscapes is an award-winning print magazine named Best Association Magazine in Canada by the Canadian Society of Association Executives in 2001.
-Its stories remain a valuable resource to teachers and communities across BC.
+Launched in 1994, its stories remain a valuable resource to teachers and communities across BC.

 Mary Phillips, Work Experience Facilitator, Mission, BC